danbev/learning-nodejs/notes/snapshot.md

 ### Node snapshot
-This document contains notes about Node's usage of V8 snapshots
+This document contains notes about Node's usage of V8 snapshots features.

 ### node_snapshot executable
 This is an executable that is run as part of Node's build.
 The result of running